treymack/simple-atm/README.md

   - Click the link in the terminal to open the Aspire dashboard in your browser
   - From the Aspire dashboard, you can browse the backend project and database
   - Use the api.http file in the backend/SimpleATM.Api folder to test the API endpoints
+    - You can use the REST Client extension in VS Code to run the requests in the api.http file

 ## Features